HOW +33,1% WAS ACHIEVED

 Futures have the advantage of being quoted on an exchange.
 Their price is derived from all the orders sent by buyers and sellers to one exchange.
 CFD-Forex have the advantage of allowing smaller positions.
 Their prices are quoted by market makers and are either derived from listed instruments or in the case of forex from supply and demand.

 In the rare case that all investment alerts coincide and you decide to go for all opportunities, we recommend a Futures account of at least € 25.000 or a CFD-Forex account of at least € 5.000.
 Smaller futures accounts are possible.

 * WH SelfInvest S.A., founded in 1998, has a broker license (no. 42798), a commissionaire license (no. 36399) and an asset management license (no. 1806) issued by the Luxembourg Ministry of Finance.
 The company is supervised by the Commission de Surveillance du Secteur Financier (CSSF).
-Based on its European passport, the company has a branch in Belgium which is also subject to the supervision of the Financial Services and Market Authority (FSMA), a representative office in the Netherlands which is also subject to the supervision of the Financial Markets Authority (AFM), a branch in France which is also subject to the supervision of the 'Autorité de Contrôle Prudentiel et de Résolution' (ACPR) and the 'Banque de France', a branch in Germany which is also subject to the supervision of the 'Bundesanstalt für Finanzdienstleistungsaufsicht' (BAFIN).
+Based on its European passport, the company has a representative office in Belgium which is also subject to the supervision of the Financial Services and Market Authority (FSMA), a representative office in the Netherlands which is also subject to the supervision of the Financial Markets Authority (AFM), a branch office in France which is also subject to the supervision of the 'Autorité de Contrôle Prudentiel et de Résolution' (ACPR) and the 'Banque de France', a branch office in Germany which is also subject to the supervision of the 'Bundesanstalt für Finanzdienstleistungsaufsicht' (BAFIN).
 In addition, WH SelfInvest has a representative office in Switzerland which is also subject to the supervision of the Swiss Financial Market Supervisory Authority (FINMA).